LouisBarranqueiro/hexo-theme-tranquilpeak/DOCUMENTATION.md

 ---
 ```

-New page will be reach at : `/all-archives`.
-On this page, users will be able to search and filter posts.
+This page will be reachable at: `/all-archives`.
+On this page, users will be able to search and filter posts by date.
 **Search pattern** : YYYY/MMM/DD

 ## Integrated services configuration ##